 Hip replacement surgery has a high success rate, with doctors reporting satisfactory results in more than 80% of people 12 to 15 years after the procedure.

-A treatment plan can help you keep your mobility and support your overall health.
-Your doctor can work with you to change treatments if your RA symptoms do not improve.
-They’re your partner in managing the condition and finding solutions that reduce pain, inflammation and increase wellbeing.
+A treatment plan can help you maintain mobility and support your overall health.
+Your doctor can work with you to change treatments if your RA symptoms don’t improve.
+They’re your partner in managing the condition and finding solutions that reduce pain and inflammation and increase well-being.